 The Health Fashion & Division in Society

 Fourth to give their wisdom, Laura Sandys an MP from Thanet representing constituents whose average wage is £9,000 per annum.
 For them, shopping in Tesco or Sainsburys is like shopping in Harrods.
 They shop in Poundland and their only cooking facility is a microwave.

-Laura makes a powerful point; this is a group of people who are falling away from the increase in health, the increase in long term living and who are finding it very hard to interact with the healthy food system which is hugely controlled by fashions and trends.
+Laura makes a powerful point; this is a group of people who are falling away from the increase in health and the increase in long term living.
+They are finding it very hard to interact with the healthy food system which is hugely controlled by fashions and trends.
 We see foods that are in and out, good and bad and then 6 months later it all turns upside down.
 This is confusing for most and so it’s important to talk about the science of nutrition and provide messages on the real foundations of health.

 Of course we have huge structural problems too.
-We have huge health industries doing very well with lots of really excellent food available and at the same time people being made further removed from healthy living.
+We have huge health industries doing very well with lots of really excellent food available.
+Yet at the same time people being made further removed from healthy living.
 How do we make sure that all can benefit from longer and better living?

-It’s crucial that the food system and us in the industry are not patronizing, condescending or have unfair views about what people should and shouldn’t eat and see what people eat as a reflection on them as people.
+It’s crucial that the food system and us in the industry are not patronizing, condescending or have unfair views about what people should and shouldn’t eat.
+We shouldn’t see what people eat as a reflection on them as people.
 We need to create systems, products and retail offers that work to help those families make the right decisions.